5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 * We described in line 1 as thoroughly as possible what the test case is doing.
 The reason is that this line is later the only way to tell this test case from any other.

   In other words, it is really important to get this right.
-By the way: if you cannot describe in a single line what the test case is doing it's most likely doing too much.
+And if you cannot describe in a single line what the test case is doing, it may be doing too much.

 * We set `⎕TRAP` so that any error 999 will stop the interpreter with a deliberate error; we will soon see why and what for.

-* We also localize `⎕TRAP` so that any error 999 has an effect only within the test function.
-In fact any other error than 999 is passed through with the `N` option in order to allow `⎕TRAP`s further up the stack to take control.
+* We also localise `⎕TRAP` so that any error 999 has an effect only within the test function.
+In fact, any error other than 999 is passed through with the `N` option in order to allow traps further up the stack to take control.

-* We initialize the explicit result `R` by assigning the value returned by the niladic function `∆Failed`.
-That allows us to simply leave the function in case a test fails: the result will then tell.
+* We initialise the explicit result `R` by assigning the value returned by the niladic function `∆Failed`.
+That allows us simply to leave the function in case a test fails: the result will then tell.

-* We trap the call to `map` which we expect to fail with a length error because we provide a scalar as left argument.
+* We trap the call to `map`, which we expect to fail with a length error because we provide a scalar as left argument.

 * In case there is no error we call the function `∆FailsIf` and provide a `1` as right argument.
 That makes `∆FailsIf` return a `0` and therefore leave `Test_001`.

-You might have noticed that we address, say, `Utilities` with `##.Utilities` rather than `#.Utilities`.
+You might have noticed we address, say, `Utilities` with `##.Utilities` rather than `#.Utilities`.
 Making this a habit is a good idea: currently it does not make a difference, but when you later decide to move everything in `#` into, say, a namespace `#.Container` (you never know!) then `##.` would still work while `#.` wouldn't.

 The `:Else` part is not ready yet; the full stop will prevent the test function from carrying on when we get there.